-Spanish is an exciting and dynamic subject where students develop their cultural and linguistic knowledge by building on aspects already studied in Key Stage 3.
-This subject may be developed at A level or University with other subjects such as Spanish and Law, Spanish with European Politics or Spanish with Business Studies.
-You may also be able to combine Spanish with a new language, such as Italian or German.
+Spanish is an exciting and dynamic subject that allows students to develop their cultural and linguistic knowledge by building on aspects already studied in Key Stage 3.
+This subject may be developed at A level or university together with other subjects such as Spanish and Law, Spanish with European Politics or Spanish with Business Studies.
+You can also combine Spanish with a new language, such as Italian or German.
 Depending on your chosen career pathway and University, you may also have the opportunity to spend your third year at a university abroad as part of the Erasmus programme.

-Language skills are in demand for a wide variety of careers, such as journalism, teaching, marketing and tourism, as well as specialist fields, such as translation and interpreting.
+Language skills are in demand for various careers, such as journalism, teaching, marketing and tourism, as well as specialist fields, such as translation and interpreting.
 Its roots have also made it advantageous in careers such as Medicine.
-In addition, students learn about the culture of different countries and develop useful transferable skills such as communication and interpersonal skills.
+In addition, students learn about the culture of different countries and develop valuable transferable skills such as communication and interpersonal skills.

 Name Assessment Method Weighting

-Paper 1 (Listening) Examination 25%
+Paper 1 Listening Examination 25%

-Paper 2 (Speaking) Examination 25%
+Paper 2 Reading and Wr iting Examination 50%

-Paper 3 (Reading) Examination 25%
+Paper 3 Speaking Examination 25%

-Paper 4 (Writing) Examination 25%